 "It's important to create a space that is safe not only for their current abilities, but for the abilities they will develop over time," she says.
 "Parents need to anticipate and stay one jump ahead, because you don't want the first time they do something to be their last."

-To help stop that nightmare coming true, here are some of the most dangerous nursery design trends to avoid.
+To keep your baby's nursery safe, here are some of the most dangerous nursery design trends to avoid.

-Hazards: a dangerously heavy item hanging within arm's reach above the cot, decorative throw, soft toy.
+Hazards: A dangerously heavy item hanging within arm's reach above the cot, a decorative throw and a soft toy.
 The top of the mattress may also be too close to the top of the cot (they should be at least 50cm apart).
-Credit: Pinterest
+Credit: Pinterest.

 Around the cot